ychsu2014/Predicting_drug_response_through_tumor_deconvolution_by_cancer_cell_lines/README.md

 * 8-5 ~ 8-8-8: Apply the model trained with reduced cell line for lung cancer to TCGA/CCLE lung cancer data
 ### Drug response prediction
 * 9-1-1 ~ 9-2-2: Drug reponse prediction for TCGA tumors by using the deconvolution results
-* The "9-3-1_all_mutations" folder: Split TCGA tumors by mutations and perform t-test to compare the drug responses between wild-type and mutants
+* The "9-3-1_all_mutations" folder: Split TCGA tumors by mutation status and perform t-test to compare the drug responses between wild-type and mutants
-*
+* The "9-3-2_all_CGC_genes" folder: Split TCGA tumors by mutation status of CGC cancer driver genes and perform t-test to compare the drug responses between wild-type and mutants